cryptimeleon/subzero/README.md

 g^x * h^r = C & (check(r) | check(x))
 ```

 This example introduces functions and disjunctions.
 The protocol contains a disjunction (`|`) expression `check(r) | check(x)` which represents a partial proof of knowledge.
 It also contains two function calls to the `check` function defined above it.
 The function definition consists of the function identifier `check`, the parameter declaration list (only `y`), and the function body expression `h^y = C_2`.
-Function bodies can implicitly declare common input variables (`C_2` in this case), and use implicitly declared common input variables from the proof expression or other function definitions (`h` in this case).All function definitions must appear after the protocol name (if present) and before variable declarations.
+Function bodies can implicitly declare common input variables (`C_2` in this case), and use implicitly declared common input variables from the proof expression or other function definitions (`h` in this case).
+All function definitions must appear after the protocol name (if present) and before variable declarations.

 Pointcheval Sanders credential
 ------------------------------